Nitrate: Dietary nitrate

 A source of nitrate in the human diets arises from the consumption of leafy green foods, such as spinach and arugula.
-NO_{3}^{−} can be present in beetroot juice.
+NO_{3}- can be present in beetroot juice.
 Drinking water represents also a primary nitrate intake source.

 Nitrate ingestion rapidly increases the plasma nitrate concentration by a factor of 2 to 3, and this elevated nitrate concentration can be maintained for more than 2 weeks.
 Increased plasma nitrate enhances the production of nitric oxide, NO. Nitric oxide is a physiological signaling molecule which intervenes in, among other things, regulation of muscle blood flow and mitochondrial respiration.

 Cured meats

-Nitrite (NO2-) consumption is primarily determined by the amount of processed meats eaten, and the concentration of nitrates (NO3-) added to these meats (bacon, sausages…) for their curing.
+Nitrite (NO_{2}-) consumption is primarily determined by the amount of processed meats eaten, and the concentration of nitrates (NO_{3}-) added to these meats (for example, bacon and sausages) for their curing.
 Although nitrites are the nitrogen species chiefly used in meat curing, nitrates are used as well and can be transformed into nitrite by microorganisms, or in the digestion process, starting by their dissolution in saliva and their contact with the microbiota of the mouth.
 Nitrites lead to the formation of carcinogenic nitrosamines.
 The production of nitrosamines may be inhibited by the use of the antioxidants vitamin C and the alpha-tocopherol form of vitamin E during curing.

 Many meat processors claim their meats (e.g. bacon) is "uncured" – which is a marketing claim with no factual basis: there is no such thing as "uncured" bacon (as that would be, essentially, raw sliced pork belly).
 "Uncured" meat is in fact actually cured with nitrites with virtually no distinction in process – the only difference being the USDA labeling requirement between nitrite of vegetable origin (such as from celery) vs. "synthetic" sodium nitrite.
 An analogy would be purified "sea salt" vs. sodium chloride – both being exactly the same chemical with the only essential difference being the origin.

 Anti-hypertensive diets, such as the DASH diet, typically contain high levels of nitrates, which are first reduced to nitrite in the saliva, as detected in saliva testing, prior to forming nitric oxide (NO).